anm/anm.github.com/cycling/latin-america/faq.md

 are more dangerous than others, but that is not a good reason not to cycle in them, if you are aware of the situation and mitigate the risk.
 I have cycled through the some of the most violent cities in the world, which also have awful traffic and roads, and not come to any harm.
-In generaly, the world is much safer than you think.
+In generally, the world is much safer than you think.
 Never listen to the negative opinion of someone who has never even been to the country in question!
 If they know it well, then listen, remember what they said, but take it with a pinch of salt.

-You need to be careful about diseases, but once you have taken precations, it makes no sense to worry about it.
+You need to be careful about diseases, but once you have taken precautions, it makes no sense to worry about it.
 Be aware of malaria, dengue, various biting insects with other diseases.
 Avoid damaging the skin, and if you do take it seriously - keep it clean.
 Small wounds that can be ignored in Europe can get